da1rren/planetwide-building-society/README.md

 ### Presentation Plan

+* All built in 3 days, probably not stable

 What is graphql...
 Why?...
 One Api limitless flexibility
 * Ask for what you need, get exactly that
 * Get many resources in a single request